stared/currex/README.md

 # Currex

-A Pythonic currency calculator that makes working with currencies and exchange rates simple and intuitive.
+A Pythonic currency calculator that makes working with currencies and exchange rates simple and smooth.

-Works best in interactive python sessions (Jupyter Notebook, IPython, etc.).
+I often use Python as a command-line calculator.
+Yet, I need to go back to Google Search to convert between curriencies.
+So, for my own convenience, I created this library.

+It is inteded to be used interactive python sessions (such as Jupyter Notebook, IPython, etc.) to get ballpark estimates of prices - e.g. when travelling, buying online, etc.

-IMPORTANT: It is inteded to be used in interactive sessions, not in production code.
+It is NOT intended to be used in production code.
+Every API design decision I made was to make it as simple as possible to use it in interactive sessions.

-EVEN MORE IMPORTANT: Never use it for any important decisions - taxes, investments, etc.
+**EVEN MORE IMPORTANT**: Never use it for any important decisions - taxes, investments, etc. There is not quarantee that the exchange rates are correct.

 ## Installation